some of party girl's favorites...

 Depending on the size of your guest list and party space, you can have a sit down dinner or a buffet.
 Either way, serve a selection of barbequed meats, chili, cornbread, beans, and other cowboy/BBQ fare.

 Want to do something fun for drinks?
 Have a whisky tasting!
-Have a selection of whiskeys on hand, and give everyone a flashing shot glass
+Have a selection of whiskeys on hand, and follow a few of these tips to make your tasting a success:

 Western New Year's Games and Activities